-Epipolar Geometry is the intrinsic projective geometry 1 between two views.
+Epipolar Geometry @hartley2003 is the intrinsic projective geometry between two views.
+See A Primer on Projective Geometry for a concise introduction.
 This knowledge becomes an interesting piece in the puzzle of estimating the 3D geometry of a given image projection and the estimated 3D model can then be applied to a myriad of meaningful real-world problems.

 To get there, we will first establish a theoretical framework on how projections are formed and realize some interesting properties.